Elasa03/Lasa_LPP_Rag/README.md

 ### Problem Statement
 Students and researchers often get surface level summaries without evidence or sources.
 Students do not even know if the information that was given to them is really accurate.
 Additionally I feels there is a massive gap in the amount of modern information and tools regarding World War 1 compared to World War 2.
 Lastly, I felt that the interest in the First World War has really faded in the present day.

-My project solves this by:
+**Usefullness of Agent**

-1) Creating relevant answers retrieving relevant passages from a well reaserched library.
-2) The answers come with a citation for that users can check the information or expand on the question by looking for the source.
-3) Provides a modern way to explore World War 1 that can incentivize the interest in this important topic.
+My agent fixes the problems above becuase it generates relevant answers retrieving relevant passages from a well reaserched library of documents.
+The answers it generates come with citations that users can use to check the information or expand on the question by looking into the source.
+Lastly, it provides a modern way to explore World War 1 that can incentivize the interest in this important topic.

 ---

 ## Pipeline
 1. User question enters the Streamlit UI
 2. Pipeline retrieves relevant chunks from the WWI corpus
 3. An agent synthesizes a response grounded in retrieved text